-WHY The New Mexico Military Institute Is Great-AN UNSOLICITED INTERVIEW PUBLISHED IN THE ROSWELL MORNING NEWS, DECEMBER 17th, 1912 ing his brothers, W. G. and J. C. Hamilton and his son, James, who is a cadet at the New Mexico Military Institute, has nothing but good words for this school.
+WHY The New Mexico Military Institute Is Great-AN UNSOLICITED INTERVIEW PUBLISHED IN THE

+ROSWELL MORNING NEWS, DECEMBER 17th, 1912

+Mr. A. R. Hamilton, a large coal operator and capitalist of Pittsburg, Pa., who has been here the past two weeks, visiting his brothers, W. G. and J. C. Hamilton, and his son, James, who is a cadet at the New Mexico Military Institute, has nothing but good words for this school.